darren1504/Fresh_Deli/README.md

-# Fresh_Deli
+# What this website is about
- An online shopping specialized in healthy desserts
+An online shopping website specialized in healthy desserts